DavidNemeth/PhP-BlogEngine/README.md

-# Quote app
+# Blogengine

-Purpose of this app if to practice and learn the basics of php with laravel framework, using mvc structure, with ajax.
+Complete blogengine with front and back-end with php.